ZigZagExchange/market-maker/README.md

 * `chainlink` : Follows an external price oracle.
 Chainlink is WEB3 and might be slower then cryptowatch.
 * `constant`: Sets an fixed price and market makes around that price.
 Can be combined with single-sided liquidity to simulate limit orders.
 * `uniswapV3`: Reads prices on-chain from a specified uniswapV3 pool
-* `independent`: Under development.
-The price is set independent of a price feed.

 **Warning:** Make sure your price feed is close to the price you see on zigzag. **Otherwise, your mm can lose money!**